FCC History and Archives

 In 1982 the FCC was granted a lease on the premises it occupies today in the old Ice House in Ice House Street, and set about converting them into a city club, acclaimed by members and guests alike for having the most character and atmosphere of any private club in the territory.
 This is now the meeting place for many media representatives covering breaking news in China and around the region.

-Today internationally renowned veteran correspondents such as Anthony Lawrence of the BBC and Clare Hollingworth of the Daily and Sunday Telegraph are still often to be seen in the bar, while younger journalists starting out on their careers aspire to join the club at the earliest opportunity.
+Today internationally renowned veteran correspondents such as Marvin Farkas and Clare Hollingworth of the Daily and Sunday Telegraph are still often to be seen in the bar, while younger journalists starting out on their careers aspire to join the club at the earliest opportunity.
 The FCC remains as it always has been, Hong Kong’s most popular meeting place for the international media and for a host of like-minded associate members.

 The archive is to hold a unique set of records of the clubs past, present and future.
 We will set up a system as a repository for the continued collection of curated records.
 Levels of access to these records will be based on legal requirements, operational necessity and academic interest.